zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/IPv6.rst

 Goals
 ~~~~~

-Allow IPv6 to be used over the ethereum peer network
+Allow IPv6 to be used over the expanse peer network

 Basic Design
 ~~~~~~~~~~~~